yurukyuruk/voice-assistant-mini-project/README.md

 ```

 The assistant will begin listening for voice input.
 Speak a command or question and receive a spoken response.
 Say "exit", "quit", or "stop" to end the session.

 ---

+## System Architecture
+User Speech → Audio Capture → Speech to Text → Intent Detection → Response Generation (Ollama) → Text-to-Speech → Spoken Response

+Each component runs locally and integrates smoothly to support real-time interaction.

+---

+## Testing & Evaluation

+I used semantic similarity scoring (via SentenceTransformers) to compare responses with golden standard answers, and the Voice Usability Scale (VUS) to rate the user experience.
+The system scored well in response quality but had difficulty with speech recognition at times, requiring repeated inputs.
+Prompts like "let’s stretch" and "remind me to drink water" matched expected responses closely, while casual greetings like “hello” had more variation and slightly lower similarity scores.

+---